 - Infrastructure – Taxes in Sweden are considered high, but you get a great deal in return!
 A free education system, a state-subsidised healthcare system and well functioning transport networks are all results of monies paid in to the state’s pockets.

-- Family friendly – When it comes to equality between the sexes, Sweden is one of the leaders, and the men definitely pull their own weight in staying home and raising young children.
-In Sweden, there are shared maternity/paternity leave arrangements, generous child benefit allowances and couples are entitled to 480 days of paid parental leave for younger school-age children, time which can be shared between both parents.
+- Family friendly – When it comes to equality between the sexes, Sweden is one of the leaders.
+There are shared maternity/paternity leave arrangements, generous child benefit allowances and couples are entitled to 480 days of paid parental leave for younger school-age children, time which can be shared between both parents.
+A good work/life balance is considered a priority for all.

 - English speaking – With 9 years of compulsory English at school, most Swedes happily converse in English.
 You might have to insist to speak Swedish if you want to learn the language, as Swedes very much enjoy practicing their linguistic skills!